Obama's top economic aide postpones move as website fix continues

 Zients had promised to make the website work smoothly for most people by the end of November, leading a team of contractors in a round-the-clock overhaul of the site.

-Since those improvements, more Americans have been able to enroll in health insurance leading up to Dec.
-23, a critical deadline for consumers needing insurance coverage by January.
+Since those improvements, more Americans have been able to enroll in health insurance leading up to December 23, a critical deadline for consumers needing insurance coverage by January.
 Work continues to build other “back end” parts of the site.
-(Reporting by Roberta Rampton; Editing by Chizu Nomiyama)